badadmin/msktutil_script/README.md

 goals
 ================

+*Security*
+* No bind user or bind user password required to present in any Linux file!
+* No UID\GID randomness.
+What is assigned in Active Directory is what is used on the Linux server.
+* Nested LDAP Groups.
+I am a member of one group ... and the twenty other nested beneath it.
+This is good for sudo purposes and a stupid difficult problem in Samba.
+* **NO ONE** can change an Active Directory user password from the Linux server without knowing the original password.

+That last one means that if I, as a Domain Administrator, run this ... :

+    [badadmin@server01]$ sudo - your_account
+	[your_account@server01]$ passwd

+...
+I will still be prompted by Kerberos for your_account' original password even though I have "su -"'d to that account.
+Why?
+Because the Kerberos ticket I am logged in under is only good for me.
+This is important because some solutions, like Quest Authentication Services, allow that ability.

 *Computer Domain Membership*
 * Join RHEL 5 server (or RHEL 5 clone) to Active Directory domain from the command-line of the Linux server.
 * Auto-acquire and populate Kerberos key from Active Directory and from the command-line of the Linux server.